UCSB-AMPLab/telar-docs/docs/2-workflows/3-upgrading.md

 ### Step 1: Add the Upgrade Workflow File

-You only need to add **one file** to enable automated upgrades.
-The workflow will automatically fetch all necessary scripts when it runs.
+You need to add **two files** to enable automated upgrades: the upgrade workflow and the updated build workflow.
+The upgrade workflow will automatically fetch all necessary scripts when it runs.

 #### Method A: GitHub Web Interface (Recommended)